fauna-labs/fauna-streaming-example/README.md

 npm run update-shop-loop
 ```

 You should see the items come in live when the script runs.
+The script will run about 20 times, feel free to run it again if you
+want to see more update and/or adapt the code.
+Keep in mind that you might quickly go through your free-tier if you keep it running for a long time.